 Sidechaining is a popular mix technique and has been made famous/infamous by the aggressive sidechaining to the kick of various elements in certain electronic music genres/mixes.

 We can add everything from subtle movement to noticeable rhythm to exaggerated pumping to a signal by triggering its compression with another audio sound with sidechain compression.
 We can also use sidechain compression to allow certain elements of a dense mix to pop out when need be.

 To learn more about sidechain compression, check out my article The Complete Guide To Sidechain Compression In Audio.

-What is a parallel compression?
-Parallel compression (also known as New York or Manhattan compression) is a technique where one audio track (or several) is sent to a bus and that bus is heavily compressed.
+What is parallel compression?
+Parallel compression (also known as New York or Manhattan compression) is a technique where one audio track (or several) is sent to a bus, and that bus is heavily compressed.
 Both versions of the audio are then mixed together to achieve a punchy sound without losing the dynamic of the dry signal(s).

 The easiest way to set up parallel compression is to send a track (or a group of tracks) to a bus in a mixer (whether hardware or software).
 Insert a compressor or limiter on the bus and hit the signal hard (low threshold, high ratio).